SkySingh04/PRism/README.md

 ---

+## **👥 Contributing**
+We welcome contributions from the community!
+Please check our [CONTRIBUTING.md](./CONTRIBUTING.md) guide for:
+- Setting up your development environment
+- Our coding standards and guidelines
+- The pull request process

+---

 ## **📖 Learn More**
 - Visit our [documentation](#) for setup details and advanced usage.
 - Explore the [cloud-hosted version](#) for managed solutions tailored to enterprise needs.